The Crumbs house is full of recovering food addicts.

 She no longer asks for crackers out of the blue, but they’re the first thing she’ll grab at a party or pot-luck.
 Her addiction didn’t last long, but it sure was strong!

-Peanut butter and I get a long a little bit too well for me to eat it regularly.
+Peanut butter and I get along a little bit too well for me to eat it regularly.
 There was a time when me and a jar of Jif and a sleeve of saltine crackers would hang out and watch prime time reality TV shows.
 The three of us had our nightly routine, which led to many empty jars and even more extra pounds.

-Sure, it’s a fake rule, and there are exceptions whenever the family is having peanut butter sandwiches or dipping celery sticks in a big sticky glob, but it works for the rest of time and that’s what matters.
+Sure, it’s a fake rule, and there are exceptions whenever the family is having peanut butter sandwiches or dipping celery sticks in a big sticky glob, but it works for the rest of the time and that’s what matters.
 Because that peanut butter slope sure is a slippery one…

 Mr. Crumbs had a hot pocket addiction back in college.
-The man stocked his dorm fridge with hot pockets and coke, ate at his favorite pizza joint regularly (I’m sure having a part-time job there didn’t help) and indulged with the occasional cheese-steak.
+The man stocked his dorm fridge with hot pockets and coke, ate at his favorite pizza joint regularly (I’m sure having a part-time job there didn’t help), and indulged with the occasional cheese-steak.
 I know he thinks fondly of those days because he still gets a nostalgic twinkle in his eyes when we talk about hot pockets… although now we’re talking about how awful they taste and the fake ingredients they’re made of.

-It’s been a long time since I’ve even laid eyes on a box of hot pockets, but thanks to Amazon, we can read the MASSIVE list of 50+ ingredients that make up a hot pocket.
+It’s been a long time since I’ve laid eyes on a box of hot pockets, but thanks to Amazon, we can read the MASSIVE list of 50+ ingredients that make up a hot pocket.
 Since Mr. Crumbs is a purest, we’re going with the classic pepperoni pizza flavor:

 Unbleached Enriched Flour (Wheat Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamin Mononitrate, Riboflavin, Folic Acid), Water, Pasteurized Prepared Cheese Product (Water, Partially Hydrogenated Soybean Oil, Casein, Modified Food Starch, Whey, Salt, Sodium Citrate, Sodium Aluminum Phosphate, Food Starch, Natural Flavor, Citric Acid, Sorbic Acid [As A Preservative], Xanthan Gum, Locust Bean Gum, Guar Gum, Lactic Acid, Artificial Color, Mozzarella Cheese [Milk, Cheese Culture, Salt, Enzymes]), Pepperoni (Pork, Beef, Salt, Water, Dextrose, Spices, Lactic Acid Starter Culture, Oleoresin of Paprika, Dehydrated Garlic, Sodium Nitrite, Bha, Bht, Citric Acid), Tomato Paste, Partially Hydrogenated Soybean and Cottonseed Oil (With Lecithin, Artificial Flavor, Beta Carotene), Pasteurized Prepared Cheese Product (Mozzarella Cheese (Milk, Cheese Culture, Salt, Enzymes), Water, Casein, Partially Hydrogenated Soybean Oil, Food Starch, Whey, Salt, Sodium Aluminum Phosphate, Sodium Phosphate, Lactic Acid, Natural Flavor, Sorbic Acid, (As A Preservative), Artificial Color), Contains less than 2% of: Dried Whey, Seasoning (Spices, Salt, Garlic Powder, Maltodextrin, Xanthan Gum, Partially Hydrogenated Soybean and Cottonseed Oil), Modified Food Starch, Dough Conditioners (Calcium Sulfate, Mono- and Diglycerides), Sugar, Dried Egg Yolks, Salt, Yeast, Dried Egg Whites.
 (Contains 8.5% Pepperoni).

 Wow… did your eyes glaze over after line three or so?
 Mine too.
-I tried to read the whole list, got confused and had to start over.
+I tried to read the whole list, got confused, and had to start over.
 Twice.
 If I can’t even READ the ingredient list, we’ve got problems.

 Fortunately, I come bearing solutions.